Vietnam.vn - Nền tảng quảng bá Việt Nam

 18.png

-The development of the weapon may reflect Russia’s desire to offset NATO’s military technological advantage.
-But its practical utility remains uncertain.
-The Pentagon’s Defense Intelligence Agency disclosure, while significant, leaves many questions unanswered, including the missile’s readiness, deployment status, and intended role.
+The development of this weapon may reflect Russia's desire to compensate for NATO's technological advantages in the military.
+However, its practical usefulness remains uncertain.
+The Pentagon's Defense Intelligence Agency disclosure, while significant, leaves many unanswered questions, including the missile's readiness, deployment status, and intended role.
 Photo: @Military Watch Magazine.

 (According to Bulgarian Military)